iAmNaz/DecouplerKit/README.md

 - Worker classes or controllers are registered in a registry object

 ## It is
-- It makes code decoupling easier with the user of registries and interface
+- It makes code decoupling easier with the use of registries and protocol
 - It works with any iOS architecture such as MVVM, MVP, etc

 ## It is NOT